-The Infusion Providers Alliance (IPA) is the leading voice for in-office and freestanding ambulatory infusion care, representing over 1,000 community-based, non-hospital providers across the United States.
+The Infusion Providers Alliance (IPA) is a leading voice for in-office and freestanding ambulatory infusion care, representing over 1,000 community-based, non-hospital providers across the United States.
 Our members are committed to preserving the integrity of the provider-patient relationship in a manner that delivers exceptional care to patients and value to the health care system.
 Our facilities are major access points of care for patients with complex and chronic health conditions, including a host of auto-immune conditions such as rheumatoid arthritis, Crohn’s disease, ulcerative colitis as well as many other rare diseases.
 The convenience and exceptional patient experience in our facilities keeps these patients adherent to their medications and reduces flare ups and emergency hospital admissions.

 The IPA wants to be part of the solution in reducing Medicare beneficiaries’ pharmaceutical costs, and to that end supports the following policies: